Tananarive Due

 Tananarive Priscilla Due (/təˈnænəriːv ˈdjuː/ tə-NAN-ə-reev-_-DEW) (born January 5, 1966) is an American author and educator.
-Due won the American Book Award for her novel The Living Blood (2001), and the Bram Stoker Award for Best Novel, the Shirley Jackson Award for Best Novel, and the World Fantasy Award for her novel The Reformatory (2023).
 She is also known as a film historian with expertise in Black horror.
 Due teaches a course at UCLA called "The Sunken Place: Racism, Survival and the Black Horror Aesthetic", which focuses on the Jordan Peele film Get Out.

 Early life and education

 Due was born in Tallahassee, Florida, the oldest of three daughters of civil rights activist Patricia Stephens Due and civil rights lawyer John D. Due Jr. Her mother named her after the French name for Antananarivo, the capital of Madagascar.

-Due earned a B.S. in journalism from Northwestern University's Medill School of Journalism and an M.A. in English literature, with an emphasis on Nigerian literature, from the University of Leeds.
+Due earned a B.S. in journalism from Northwestern University's Medill School of Journalism and an M.A. in English literature, with a focus on Nigerian literature, from the University of Leeds.
 At Northwestern, she lived in the Communications Residential College.

 Career

 Due was working as a journalist and columnist for the Miami Herald when she wrote her first novel, The Between, in 1995.
 This, like many of her subsequent books, was part of the supernatural genre.
+Due won the American Book Award for her novel The Living Blood (2001).

-Due also wrote The Black Rose, a historical novel about Madam C. J. Walker (based in part on research conducted by Alex Haley before his death) and Freedom in the Family, a nonfiction work about the civil rights struggle.
-She contributed to the humor novel Naked Came the Manatee, a mystery/thriller parody to which various Miami-area authors each contributed chapters.
-Due also authored the African Immortals novel series and the Tennyson Hardwick novels.
+Due also wrote The Black Rose, a historical novel about Madam C. J. Walker (based in part on research conducted by Alex Haley before his death), and Freedom in the Family, a nonfiction work co-authored with Patricia Stephens Due about the civil rights movement.
+She contributed to the humor novel Naked Came the Manatee, a mystery thriller parody to which various Miami-area authors contributed chapters.
+Due also authored the African Immortals novel series and co-authored the Tennyson Hardwick novels with Blair Underwood and Steven Barnes.

-Due is a member of the affiliate faculty in the creative writing MFA program at Antioch University Los Angeles and is also an endowed Cosby chair in the humanities at Spelman College in Atlanta.
+Due was a member of the affiliate faculty in the creative writing MFA program at Antioch University Los Angeles and an endowed Cosby chair in the humanities at Spelman College in Atlanta.

 She developed a course at UCLA called "The Sunken Place: Racism, Survival and the Black Horror Aesthetic" after the release of the 2017 film Get Out.
 The first course went viral and included a visit from Jordan Peele.

 Due was featured in the 2019 documentary film Horror Noire: A History of Black Horror, produced by Shudder.

-Her novel The Reformatory was published by Saga Press in 2023.
+Her novel, The Reformatory, was published by Saga Press in 2023.
+It was nominated for numerous awards.
+It won the 2023 Bram Stoker Award, 2023 Shirley Jackson Award, 2023 Los Angeles Times Book Prize, and 2024 World Fantasy Award.